andrift1/Fliper/README.md

-Website made in ASP.MVC and Typescript,Javascript
+Website made with ASP.MVC and Typescript,Javascript
 You can see this page http://fliper.azurewebsites.net/